-The City of Novi has 25 General Fund departments that are accounted for separately within the fund; including the City's contracted legal firm, Novi Youth Assistance, Historical Commission, and the one-time expenditure budget placeholder in fiscal year 2023-24 for the possible creation of a stand-alone Senior Department within the General Fund, per City Council on May 8, 2023.
+The City of Novi has 24 General Fund departments that are accounted for separately within the fund; including the City's contracted legal firm, Novi Youth Assistance, and Historical Commission.
 The PEG Cable Special Revenue Fund closed as of June 30,2022 and a Studio 6 department was created within the General Fund as of FY 2022-23.
 There are three departments within the Parks, Recreation, and Cultural Services Fund; one department within the Tree Fund; one department accounted for within the Library Fund; one department within the Water and Sewer Fund; a contractual management company within the Ice Arena Fund; and a contractual management company within the Senior Housing (Meadowbrook Commons) Fund.